Give your Body What it Needs

 In addition to the changes around us sometimes the ego kicks in and tells us to keep pushing even when we know we should rest.
 Then there are those times when we feel lethargic, yet we know we would benefit from action, but we decide to wait until another day.
 There is a thin line that separates when to rest and when to be active.
 By really listening to the body and tuning into it we can work towards giving our bodies what they need.

-Sometimes this happens all too often with our yoga practice, we might rush to achieve an advanced posture or refuse to omit a posture when we are nursing an injury.
+Sometimes this happens with our yoga practice, we might rush to achieve an advanced posture or refuse to omit a posture when we are nursing an injury.
 Or we decide not to go to a class or roll out our mats because we feel lethargic when really the body would benefit more from the activity.

 Becoming more mindful will help us to really listen to our bodies and notice the different signs and signals it is sending us.
 It might also help us to identify when the ego is in or has crept back into the driving seat.